Kadee80/mobile_apps/Week01/HW.md

 - Make sure you have all software set up for next class.

-- Make a new folder in your HW repo called Week_1.
-Create an HTML file containing a recipe card (CSS styling is optional).
-Take a look at the Notes and Examples in `/Resources/` for HTML and CSS basics.
-The recipe card should contain:
-  - A photo of the completed dish (or placeholder img)
-  - Brief description of the recipe
-  - List of ingredients
-  - List of instructions

-We will be converting this from HTML to JSX next week.
+- Practice creating a new react project, editing the starter files, and creating components using JSX and loading content from data.
+This part of the HW will make more sense after we complete Thursdays class.

 Use `git add` `git commit` and `git push` to upload these folders and files to Github, just like we did in class today.

-**Documentation is 5% of your grade at IDM.**
+**Reminder: Documentation is 5% of your grade at IDM.
+A clean repo with detailed markdown files and commented code is an easy way to achieve this!**